 - Provide all information needed for the task: It’s your responsibility to provide all the inputs a freelancer needs to complete the task.
 This information can quickly become lost in email and chat messages.
 That’s why it’s critical to keep all the necessary information in one accessible place.
 This way, you can prevent delays in to-and-fro communication.

 - Accept & provide regular feedback: Once a task or milestone is completed, exchange feedback with the freelancer.
 This way, you can continuously improve the outsourcing process.
 Plus, it helps the freelancer perform the next task better.
+Feedback might be specific to the project, how they communicated, or even something broader like tips on working remotely.

 Tools that help improve work quality